AI Business TransformationBusiness Ops

 Capability Decomposition: How to Break a Transformation Imperative Into the Capabilities Your Organization Actually Needs

-Your charter says "redesign the underwriting process so that 80% of standard applications receive a decision within 4 hours while maintaining or improving risk accuracy."
-That is a clear, outcome-defined imperative — but no team can act on it until you decompose it into the specific capabilities the new workflow will require.
+Your charter says “redesign the underwriting process so that 80% of standard applications receive a decision within 4 hours while maintaining or improving risk accuracy.“ That is a clear, outcome-defined Business Transformation Imperative.
+It tells you what to achieve.

 12 min read